lakejs/lake-docs/guide/index.md

 ## Uploading files

-To upload files, you need to configure the request settings for the `file` plugin.
-For more details, see the [file](/reference/index.md#file) config.
+Similarly, configure the `file` plugin for file uploads.
+See the [file](/reference/index.md#file) config for more information.

 ```js
 new Editor({